kouts/ractivejs.github.io/docs/API/Static Methods.md

+# Static Methods

-# Ractive.escapeKey()
+## Ractive.escapeKey()

-Escapes the given key so that it can be concatenated with a [keypath](../Under The Hood/Templates/Keypaths.md) string.
+Escapes the given key so that it can be concatenated with a [keypath](../Concepts/Templates/Keypaths.md) string.

 **Syntax**